facundomedica/2checkout-golang/README.md

 # 2checkout-golang

-Basic library for 2Checkout's API
+Basic library for 2Checkout's API.

+This needs a major rework adding error checking and more methods.

 ## Install